 Telehealth became more popular during the pandemic, but all signs point toward telehealth becoming the new norm.
 The convenience, personalization, and efficacy of telehealth solutions continue to drive demand for teletherapy apps, virtual visits, and other methods of digital delivery.

 Data is a critical part of providing telehealth.
 Platforms like Teladoc and Talkspace collect data from therapy sessions, online self-assessments, doctor notes, and patient insurance claims.
 This data is used actively to monitor patient outcomes, optimize care, and ensure that doctors are kept in the loop as needed.
 That’s a lot of PHI — and other sensitive data like personally identifiable information (PII) that needs to be shared and stored in the cloud.
 This data at rest and in motion requires high levels of security; telehealth companies may need to comply with GDPR and other privacy regulations, too.

 While cloud solutions are the best option for sharing and storing patient health data on the go, cloud data storage can surface cybersecurity risks and vulnerabilities.
 There are many aspects to protecting cloud data, from ensuring access controls are properly implemented to encrypting data, creating a secure cloud architecture, and setting up a robust monitoring and alerting system.
-This is where data loss prevention can play a key role.
+Duplocloud’s healthcare cloud storage guide can help ensure you’re HIPAA-compliant.

 Security threats to telehealth

 While telehealth is increasingly popular among patients, it’s also become a desirable target for cybersecurity criminals.